alangpierce/sucrase/README.md

   annotations and handling features like enums.
 Does not check types.
 Sucrase transforms each file independently, so you should enable the `isolatedModules` TypeScript flag so that the typechecker will disallow the few features like `const enum`s that need cross-file compilation.
+The Sucrase option `keepUnusedImports` can be used to disable all automatic removal of imports and exports, analogous to TS `verbatimModuleSyntax`.
 * **flow**:  Removes Flow type annotations.
 Does not check types.
 * **imports**: Transforms ES Modules (`import`/`export`) to CommonJS (`require`/`module.exports`) using the same approach as Babel and TypeScript